-The Arts and Humanities Council of Montgomery County (AHCMC) administers a comprehensive grants program that distributes more than $5 million in grants to over 500 local arts and humanities organizations and over 2000 individual artists and scholars each year.
-Grant awards support individual artists and arts organizations that work in a wide array of arts and humanities disciplines, including performing arts, folk and traditional arts, media arts, visual arts, literary arts, and the humanities.
+The Arts & Humanities Council of Montgomery County (AHCMC) administers a comprehensive grants program that distributes more than $5 million in grants to over 500 local arts and humanities organizations and over 2,000 individual artists and scholars each year.
+Grant awards support individual artists and arts organizations that work in a wide array of arts and humanities disciplines including performing arts, folk and traditional arts, media arts, visual arts, literary arts, history, and philosophy.

 As the designated local arts agency for Montgomery County and funded by the Montgomery County government, AHCMC is committed to best practices in grantmaking.
 AHCMC adheres to best practices that are applied at the federal, state, and local levels and are highly regarded among private sector philanthropic professionals as essential to meeting stakeholders’ needs.

 AHCMC provides grant preparation training to potential grantees, ensuring a level playing field during the application process.
-Grant applications are submitted via AHCMC’s online grant system, a process that benefits artists, scholars, small, mid-sized and large organizations.
+Grant applications are submitted via AHCMC’s online grant system, a process that benefits individual artists and scholars, as well as organizations of varying sizes.

 Funded projects should be accessible to people with disabilities.
 AHCMC encourages applicants to consider physical and programmatic accessibility as an integral part of the project planning and budgeting process.
-Applicants may include the cost of access accommodations as part of their project’s budget, for example, sign interpreters, audio describers, etc. Tips for how to implement project accessibility can be found here, as well as on our Resources page.
+Applicants may include the cost of access accommodations as part of their project’s budget, for example, sign interpreters, audio describers, etc. Click here for tips to implement project accessibility, which can also be accessed through our Resources page.